1 more Yellowstone County resident dies from COVID-19 illness

-A Yellowstone County woman in her 60s died Wednesday in a Billings hospital of COVID-19 related illness.
-She was vaccinated and had underlying medical conditions.
+A Yellowstone County woman in her 70s died Wednesday, Oct.
+27 in a Billings hospital of COVID-19 related illness.
+She was not vaccinated and had underlying medical conditions.

-At least 402 Yellowstone County residents have died of COVID-19 related illness since the pandemic began last year.
+Forty-six Yellowstone County residents have died this month, equating to more than one death every 36 hours.
+Since the first COVID-19 related death in April 2020, at least 403 residents have died.

-On Wednesday, Billings Clinic and St. Vincent Healthcare were caring for 43 COVID-19 patients in ICU; 34 were on ventilators – the same numbers as on Tuesday.
-Altogether, the hospitals had 134 hospitalized COVID-19 patients, including 106 who weren’t vaccinated.
+On Thursday, Billings Clinic and St. Vincent Healthcare were caring for 43 COVID-19 patients in ICU; 33 were on ventilators.
+Combined, the hospitals had 134 hospitalized COVID-19 patients, including 104 who were not vaccinated.

 RiverStone Health will hold a free, walk-in COVID-19 vaccination clinic on November 4, from 11 a.m. to 1 p.m., on the main campus, 123 S. 27th St., in the four-story building.